-A: Yes, the March 1st deadline is used to determine eligibility for some types of institutional and federal aid, such as Federal Work Study.
-If you want to receive any financial aid, you should file the FAFSA as soon as possible, even if you have missed the March 1st deadline.
-For Pennsylvania residents, PHEAA has a May 1st deadline for determining state grant eligibility.
+A: Yes, the December 3 deadline is used to determine eligibility for some types of institutional and federal aid, such as Federal Work Study.
+If you want to receive any financial aid, you should file the FAFSA as soon as possible, even if you have missed the December 3 deadline.

 Q: Do I have to be admitted before I can apply for financial aid?

-A: No, if you are applying for admission to Moore, you should submit their FAFSA by March 1st to be considered for the maximum amount of aid even if you have not yet been admitted.
+A: No. If you are applying for admission to Moore, you should submit its FAFSA by December 3 to be considered for the maximum amount of aid even if you have not yet been admitted.
 You will receive a financial aid award letter after you have been admitted.